juanpa-04/Tosser/README.md

 # Tosser

-Simple website for tossing a coin or tossing dice oh and btw JP is gay
+Simple website for tossing a coin or tossing dice.
+Perfect when you can't find dice to play Monopoly
+\^o^/✔